Military history of Italy during World War II: The Home Front

-The outbreak of war saw big demands being made of the Italian population, many of whom were poor to start with, and this placed a strain on the economy, society and adversely impacted the popularity of the war.
+The outbreak of war saw big demands being made of the Italian population, and this placed a strain on the economy, society and adversely impacted the popularity of the war.
 When Allied air raids on Italy began, there were few air raid shelters and according to Behan in the big industrial cities, "people would frequently walk out and sleep in the surrounding countryside".
+Prior to 1943, anti-aircraft gun batteries in Italy did not have radios or radar.
+Air raid sirens sometimes only sounded after the bombing had started and false alarms were common.

 Food was in short supply resulting in rapid price inflation, but wages did not keep pace which spread discontent, as shown by a rise in the number of industrial strikes in early 1943.
 Many agricultural workers in Sicily struggled to obtain shoes, as the price had risen from around 150 lire a pair before the war to 1,000 lire in 1943.
 According to Behan, "by early 1943 the anti-fascists had grown in confidence, as they could see more and more people agreeing with them."
-Replacement troops arriving with Italian military units at the various front lines were drawn from this increasingly discontented and war-weary nation.

-The popularity of the war was also hindered by a lack of historic enmity between the Italian people and the main western Allied nations - Britain and the United States.
-Indeed, Keegan notes that many Italian aristocrats were Anglophiles, while working class Italians held the United States in "high regard".
-Between 1880 and 1914, four million Italians had emigrated to America, with a further 455,000 following in the 1920s; so many Italians had American relatives.